Heavy traffic expected as holidaymakers head away

 Based on previous years, traffic at both pinchpoints is expected to start building at 11am tomorrow, and by 12pm it's expected to be at a crawl, only calming down after 8pm.

-If you want to hit the road running, leave early tomorrow morning or leave the driving till after dark.
+If you want to hit the road running, motorists were advised to leave early this morning or leave the driving till after dark.

-But don't wait till Saturday.
+But don't wait until tomorrow.
 Traffic is expected to build on the Southern Motorway from 8am and won't calm down till after 6pm, while northbound motorists should see the traffic ease around 5pm.

-If previous years are anything to go by, Sunday's traffic is expected to be much calmer heading south with only a brief heavy period mid-morning.
+If previous years are anything to go by, Sunday's traffic is expected to be much calmer heading south, with only a brief heavy period mid-morning.
 But northbound traffic will remain heavy from 9am to 5pm Sunday.

 While the traffic predictions are based on past data, factors like weather and driver behaviour could see patterns change.